sanbir/safe-superform-executor-demo/README.md

 Small, real-mainnet demo that drives `@p2p-org/safe-superform-executor` on Base:

 - Builds a P2P signer signature
-- Sends a deposit through the Roles module into the Safe
+- Uses the Superform API (via SDK) to deposit into the Safe’s P2pSuperformProxy
-- Sends a withdraw through the Roles module
+- Uses the Superform API to withdraw

-The script uses the hardcoded Safe/Role/Proxy addresses already in `deposit-withdraw.ts` and the current Superform calldata blobs.
-Update those constants if you want to target other vaults or Safes.
+- Optionally batch-claims rewards if available

 ## Prerequisites